rynchin/clusterattention/blog_template/blog.md

 This blog develops a sequence of architectures centered on clustering, motivated by graph neural networks.
 Our work culminates in two main directions:

 1. `SuperClusterAttention` an attention mechanism that restricts self-attention to within learned clusters and uses supernodes to route information between clusters.
-2. `ClusterKernelAttention`, a hybrid that combines linear attention on top of cluster structure.
+2. `ClusterKernelAttention`, which uses learned soft clusters and low-rank cluster mixing within linear attention to capture global context efficiently.

 We apply these architectures to three domains: language modeling (enwik8), physics regression (HEP events), and 3D object recognition (modelnet).